armbian/documentation/docs/Developer-Guide_Building-with-Docker.md

 #### Preparing the Container

-Docker will now check out the correct Ubuntu image to your build enviromnent and create a Docker **image** that will used as a template for your containers.
-This image template will be named `armbian_dev`:
+Our Build toolchain provides a scripted way to create a container and run the container.
+Run:

-        # docker build -t armbian_dev .
+        # ./compile.sh docker

 Give it some minutes, as it downloads a non-neglectible amount of data.

-After your image is created (you can check it with `docker images` command), you can now spawn your container.
-However, by default RHEL provides only 20 GB of disk to your Container, which is not enough to a successful kernel or uBoot.
-So in order to overcome it, attach a volume that will bind to `/root/armbian/cache`, where the build data will be saved.
-In the below example, we will export the host `/mnt` to container in `/root/armbian/cache`:
+After your image is created (named `armbian`), it will automatically spawn the Armbian build container.

-        # docker run -v /mnt:/root/armbian/cache armbian_dev
+**NOTICE**: In some cases, tt is possible that SELinux might block your access to `/root/armbian/cache` temporary build directory.You can fix it by either adding the correct SELinux context to your **host** cache directory, or, disabling SELinux.

-**NOTICE**: It is possible that SELinux might block your access to `/root/armbian/cache` because it lies outside your container.
-You can fix it by either adding the correct SELinux context to your **host** cache directory, or, disabling SELinux.
+Get acquainted with the Build system.

 If you want to get a shell in the container, skipping the compile script, you can also run: